Franciscan Sisters of Allegany: Healthcare

 The congregation expanded into health care in 1883, opening hospitals.
 They operated two hospitals in Manhattan, St. Elizabeth Hospital in Upper Manhattan, and St. Clare's Hospital in Hells Kitchen.
 St. Clare's was one of the first hospitals in the nation to focus on the care of AIDS patients.
 On completion of her term of office as leader of the Allegany Franciscan congregation, Sister Regina Catherine Kane, herself, went to St. Clare's to assist patient with AIDS, a service the Hospital rendered until its closing in 2007.
 Both are now closed.

 Florida ministry

 In 1927 the sisters arrived in Miami, Florida to staff Allison Hospital, established by businessman James A. Allison.
 It was later renamed St. Francis Hospital and closed in 1992 after being purchased for real estate development.
 In 1931 the sisters acquired Faith Hospital in St. Petersburg, Florida, renaming it St. Anthony's Hospital.
-In 1934 they established St. Joseph Hospital in Tampa.
+In 1934 they established St. Joseph's Hospital in Tampa.
 The last two Allegany Franciscans left Miami for their motherhouse in December 2019.